 4. Cable Row (3 sets x 12-15 reps, RPE 7, rest 1-2 min)

 5. Dumbbell Shoulder Press (3 sets x 8-10 reps, RPE 6, rest 1-2 min)

 6. Tricep Kickback (3 sets x 15 reps, RPE 6, rest 1 min)

 7. Monkey Shrug (3 sets x 15 reps, RPE 6, rest 1-2 min)

 1. Pure Education

 Anyone can make a workout program and post it to online forums for all to see.
-But, it’s near-impossible to find a routine where the creator uses actual science to back up their claims.
+But, some of the best routines use actual science to back up their claims.